 Procedures

 The HSWG should work by correspondence, teleconferences, group meetings, workshops, or symposia.
-The HSWG should meet about once a year.
-When meetings are scheduled, and in order to allow any HSWG submissions and reports to be submitted to HSSC on time, HSWG meetings should not normally occur later than nine weeks before a meeting of the HSSC;
+The HSWG should meet at leastonce a year.
+When meetings are scheduled, and in order to allow any HSWG submissions and reports to be submitted to HSSC on time, no HSWG meetings should occur later than nine weeks before a meeting of the HSSC;

 Decisions should generally be made by consensus.
 If votes are required on issues or to endorse proposals presented to the HSWG, only the representatives of Member States may cast a vote.
 Votes at meetings shall be on the basis of one vote per Member State represented at the meeting.
 Votes by correspondence shall be on the basis of one vote per Member State represented in the HSWG;

+Sub-working groups and project teams may be created by the WG or proposed to HSSC to undertake detailed work on specific topics.
+The terms of reference and rules of procedure of the sub-working groups and project teams are determined or proposed by the WG as appropriate.

+The date and venue of group meetings shall normally be announced by the Chair at least four months in advance.

+The draft record of meetings shall be distributed by the Chair or Secretary within six weeks of the end of meetings and participants' comments should be returned within three weeks of that date.
+Final minutes of meetings should be posted on the IHO website within three months of a meeting.

 The HSWG should liaise with other IHO bodies, international organizations and industry to ensure the relevance of its work and timely notice of changes to the standards;

 The HSWG should report to HSSC on its activities and submit a rolling two- year work plan, including expected time frame and milestone targets.